LogentriesCommunity/le_android/README.md

 Setup
 -----

-Set up an account with Logentries at <https://logentries.com/>, and register a host by selecting Hosts and then New (in the top right).
-The host name is for your own benefit.
+Set up an account with Logentries at <https://logentries.com/>, and create a logfile, by clicking + Add New button and selecting the Manual Configuration Option at the bottom.
+Select Token TCP as the source type and copy the Token UUID printed in green.

-Then create a logfile, by clicking New Log (in the top right) and give it a name for your own benefit.
-Be sure to choose Token TCP as the source type.

-The token UUID used in green will be used in the next step.

-Next, download the library jar file [here](https://github.com/logentries/le_android/raw/master/lib/logentries-android-2.1.1.jar) and place it in the /lib folder of your Android project.
+Next, download the library jar file [here](https://github.com/logentries/le_android/raw/master/lib/logentries-android-2.1.2.jar) and place it in the /lib folder of your Android project.

 Add the android.permission.INTERNET <uses-permission> to the project manifest file.